geopython/pygeoapi/docs/source/data-publishing/ogcapi-tiles.rst

 The tiles can be integrated from a path on disk, or from a static url (e.g.: from an S3 or MinIO bucket).
 In both cases, they have to be rendered before using pygeoapi.

-This code block shows how to configure pygeoapi to read Mabox vector tiles generated with tippecanoe, from disk or a URL.
+This code block shows how to configure pygeoapi to read Mapbox vector tiles generated with tippecanoe, from disk or a URL.

 .. code-block:: yaml